unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ### Kubernetes
 - Can scale up and down replicas of a resource,
   - both automatically and with a manual intervention,
-  - the automatic scaling can be configured on the observation of *metrics* (i.e. the usage of the CPU/Memory).
+  - the automatic scaling can be configured on the observation of *metrics* (e.g. CPU/memory usage).
 - The cluster can grow its capacity,
   - *automatically* and after a manual intervention.
   - supported only when running on [some](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#faqdocumentation) cloud providers.